Google Data Studio (now called Looker Studio) is our primary tool for building beautiful reports and easy-to-understand data visualizations.

-Google Data Studio is Google’s primary tool for building beautiful reports and data visualizations.
-In this Google Data Studio tutorial, I am going to show you how to make the most of this awesome analytics tool to quickly build a quick and easy dashboard.
+In this Google Data Studio tutorial, I am going to show you how to make the most of this awesome tool and show how you can quickly build a useful dashboard from your data!

-Now, this is by no means a complete tutorial.
-There are tons of features in Google Data Studio, and a full tutorial would be too long for one blog post.
-For more detailed tutorials on specific features, check out some of our other posts on Google Data Studio:
+For more tutorials on specific features, check out some of our other posts on Google Data Studio:

 - Google Data Studio Calculated Fields – The Ultimate Guide

 - Google Data Studio Connectors – A Complete Guide

 - Advanced Date Filters in Google Data Studio (Rolling Timeframes)

 Data Studio is a free reporting tool from Google that allows you to connect to and pull data from different data sources like Google Analytics, Google Ads, Facebook Ads, and Google Sheets.

 You can easily create visual reports to share with your clients, stakeholders, and team members.

 Create a New Data Studio Report

 In this post, I’m going to show you some of the most important features of Google Data Studio as we go and create a full eCommerce report together using the tool.